Fighting the Comanche on the Santa Fe Trail – Legends of America (original) (raw)

 Mr. Hitt, in his notes of this same perilous trip, said:

 When the grass had sufficiently started to ensure the subsistence of our teams, our wagons were loaded with a miscellaneous assortment of merchandise, and the first trader’s caravan of wagons that ever crossed the plains left Independence.
-Before we had traveled three weeks on our journey, we were one evening confronted with the novel fact of camping in a country where not a stick of wood could be found.
+Before we traveled for three weeks on our journey, we were one evening confronted with the novel fact of camping in a country where no stick of wood could be found.
 The grass was too green to burn, and we were wondering how our fire could be started with which to boil our coffee or cook our bread.
 One of our number, however, while diligently searching for something to utilize, suddenly discovered scattered all around him a large number of buffalo chips, and he soon had an excellent fire underway, his coffee boiling and his bacon sizzling over the glowing coals.

 The End of the Santa Fe Trail by Gerald Cassidy, about 1910